anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Kubernetes mainstream features
    * - Feature: BoundServiceAccountTokenVolume :cite:p:`k8s-feature-boundserviceaccounttokenvolume`
      -
-     - ServiceAccount admission controller migration upgrade should maintain a functioning cluster
+     - The ServiceAccount admission controller migration upgrade should maintain a functioning cluster.
    * - Feature:NodeAuthenticator
      - X
-     - The kubelet's main port 10250 should reject requests with no credentials
+     - The kubelet's main port 10250 should reject requests with no credentials.
    * - Feature:NodeAuthorizer
      - X
-     - Setting existing and non-existent attributes should exit with the Forbidden error, not a NotFound error
+     - Setting existing and non-existent attributes should return with a Forbidden error, not a NotFound error.
    * - NodeFeature:FSGroup
      - X
-     - ServiceAccounts should set ownership and permission when RunAsUser or FsGroup is present
+     - ServiceAccounts should set ownership and permission when RunAsUser or FsGroup is present.

-Cluster Lifecycle Special Interest Group :cite:p:`k8s-api-sig-cluster-lifecycle`
+Cluster Lifecycle special interest group :cite:p:`k8s-api-sig-cluster-lifecycle`
 --------------------------------------------------------------------------------

-.. list-table:: Cluster Lifecycle Special Interest Group
+.. list-table:: Cluster Lifecycle special interest group
    :widths: 30 10 60
    :header-rows: 1